Mahisakapal/k3s-setup-on-t2.micro/README.md

 `curl -sfL https://get.k3s.io | sh -s - --no-deploy traefik --write-kubeconfig-mode 644 --node-name k3s-master-01`

-## what ever name we give to our master when join node we have to give same name here we use k3s-master-01 so in join cmd we use same name
+## what ever name we want to give our worker node make sure it's not repiting when join node we have to give same name here we use k3s-master-01 so in join cmd we use same name

 ### Install Worker